justeattakeaway/pie/apps/pie-microsite/src/index.md

 site_title: PIE
 layout: layouts/page-layout.njk
 title: Principles for Interfaces and Experiences
-description: PIE is the global design system for Just Eat Takeaway, powering all our products.
+description: PIE is the global design system for Just Eat Takeaway.com, powering all our products.
 heroImageSrc: home-hero.svg
 ---